HomeDing/homeding.github.io/elements/dht.md

 ## Using the DHT Element

-The DHT Element is not part of the core set of elements because the low level communication to the chips the `DHTesp` library is used and needs to be installed using the Arduino library manager.
+The DHT Element is not part of the core set of elements because the low level communication to the chips the `DHTNEW` library is used and needs to be installed using the Arduino library manager.

-Install the `DHT sensor library for ESPx` library by beegee-tokyo before including this element.
+Install the `DHTNEW` library by Rob Tillaart before including this element.
+When you install the HomeDing Library by using the Arduino library manager it can be installed as a dependency.

 The ***HOMEDING_INCLUDE_DHT*** must be defined in the main sketch to compile and register the element.